cbarrick/meta.pl/README.md

 F = foo.
 ```

 Like for/2, many of the meta-predicates loop over lists.
-All looping constructs accept terms of the form range(A,Z,S) and range(A,Z) which behave as the the range [A,Z) discretized with a stride of S. In the latter form, S is taken to be 1 or -1 depending on the order of A and Z. In SWI Prolog, the looping constructs can loop over the pairs of a dict as well.
+All looping predicates accept terms of the form range(A,Z,S) and range(A,Z) which behave as lists containing the range [A,Z) discretized with a stride of S. In the latter form, S is taken to be 1 or -1 depending on the order of A and Z. In SWI Prolog, the looping predicates can loop over the pairs of a dict as well.
 External code can lean on the predicates iterable/3 and interables/3 to loop over lists, dicts, and ranges.

 ## Why